floooh/sokol-samples/README.md

 ## To build the platform-agnostic sokol_app.h samples:

-Building the sokol_app.h samples is currently supported for MacOS, Windows, Linux, iOS and HTML5 (which Android and RaspberryPi planned).
+Building the sokol_app.h samples is currently supported for MacOS, Windows, Linux, iOS and HTML5 (Android and RaspberryPi is planned).

 Use any of the following custom build configs starting with ```sapp-``` which matches you platform and build system: